ajr242/cwru-csds341/notes/JDBC.md

 ## Trigger in SQL

 - A trigger is a special type of stored procedure that is automatically executed when a specified event occurs in the database.

-- A trigger is a database object that is associated with a table and is automatically executed when a specified event occurs.

 Some examples of events that can trigger a trigger are: